PVAT1187/Drowsiness_Detection/README.md

 # Driver Drowsiness Detection (Android Application)

-A real-time Android application designed to monitor driver drowsiness by analyzing facial features such as eye movements.
+A real-time Android application designed to monitor driver drowsiness by analyzing facial features such as eye movements uising Google ML Kit.
+Integrated with Firebase and BigQuery for analytics, data storage and visualization.

 ---